schmotzle/mozilla_fuzzers/Framboise.md

 class SyzyListener extends Listener{};
 )

 * TestcaseListener searches json data within the recorded input and returns it via "get_data" call. "detected_fault" returns always True.
+Returns data to bucket 'testcase'.
 * AsanListener searches for string "ERROR: AddressSanitizer" within the recorded input. "detected_fault" returns True if the string was found and False if not.
+Returns data to bucket 'crashlog'.
 * SyzyListener searches for string "SyzyASAN error:" within the recorded input. "detected_fault" returns True if the string was found and False if not.
+Returns data to bucket 'crashlog'.

 ### Monitor classes